eeb313-2019/Group_6/doc/analysis-plan.md

 individual count to relative abundance (across sites) retain only genus information

-For question 1:
-Group data by year and season (year - random effect)

-For question 2:
-Group by land use proxy of sites

-For question 3:
-Group by pH (site - random effect)

 #### III. what kinds of statistical approaches you anticipate employing
 Principal component analysis (PCA)